Your Questions, Our Answers.

 How do you dress?

 Appropriately to the nature of your event.
-We can go Western, Casual, or even dress in Theme attire for some shows.
+We can go Business Casual, Western, Beach Casual, Tuxedo or even dress in Theme attire for some shows.

 What do you do when things go wrong?

 I've been a professional speaker for over 3,500 events in the past 45 years so I've seen it all: heat, cold, noise, broken equipment, medical emergencies, program changes at the last minute, unruly audience members, voice problems, instrument problems and even national emergencies!
 I will be the calmest person in the room in an emergency and I know how to help make things right.